matttgregg/advent2024ex/README.md

 So, calling it here - off to look at others solutions to see if there are smart algorithms!

+Edit 1:
+OK, ended up doing a fair few tweaks to pull down the timing of part 2.
+Mainly covered:
+* Precalculate as much as possible, avoid any unnecessary lookups.
+This covers the bounds, the guard char (never use the char again, use coord offsets directly).
+* Update as little as possible.
+No need to update the map itself (with Xs), just track exactly what's needed like the path turning and turn points.
+* Don't use lists - use a hash map for coordinate tiles.
+* Do the experimental obstacle placements while walking the initial path - this avoids each test path starting from scratch again.

+I also put in some basic timing output in my full run.
+With all this done I'm now completing the first 6 days in under 0.4 seconds.
+(Although almost all of that time is spent in Day 6.)
+This seems perfectly reasonable with people describing C, and Rust solutions running in tenths of a second.
+I think, probably the biggest improvement would be to use an array type data structure rather than hash-map or list lookups, but I think I'm probably scraping the barrel on Elixir solutions at this point.
+The tweaks are all in the sane but practical lavel with decent payoff, and if I can get the whole 24 puzzle set running in under a second I'll be quite happy.

 # Standard Phoenix README follows...

 To start your Phoenix server: